Audit and Risk Committee

 Chair: Linda Robertson (Independent)

-The Hearings Panel is a subcommittee of the Planning and Environment Committee.
-Its members consider and make decisions relating to the District Plan and a major component of the Panel's job is to hear applications for resource consent.
+The Hearings Panel members consider and execute decisions relating to designations, reviews, objections, and applications for resource consent..
 The Panel meets on a monthly basis or as required.

 District Licensing Committees (DLCs)